-For the life insurance model in the following sections, we represent ESRD and RRT by passage into 'Dialysis' and 'Transplant' states.
-The forces of mortality out of these states are taken to be the greater of the duration-dependent forces described above, and that of English Life Tables No.15.
+For the life insurance model in later sections, we represent ESRD and RRT by passage into "Dialysis" and "Transplant" states.
+The forces of mortality out of these states are taken to be the greater of the duration-dependent forces described above, and that of English Life Tables No. 15.
 Thus mortality during RRT depends on both age and duration, and ESRD never results in mortality lower than normal at any age.

-4.5 The Rate of Transition from Dialysis to Transplantation
+3.5 The Rate of Transition from Dialysis to Transplantation

-Based on reported waiting times to transplantation from the U.K. Transplant Registry 2002 (506 days), the U.S. Renal Data System (USRDS, 1999) (818 days) and the Australia and New Zealand Data Registry (ANZDATA, 2002) (31 months for blood group O, 28 months for blood group A); and on Harris & Brown (1998) who reported that complications, morbidity and mortality are higher after 10 years of dialysis, we assume a maximum of five years on a waiting list for transplantation.
+Based on reported waiting times to transplantation from the U.K. Transplant Registry 2002 (506 days), the U.S. Renal Data System (USRDS 1999) (818 days), and the Australia and New Zealand Data Registry (ANZDATA 2002) (31 months for blood group O, 28 months for blood group A), and on Harris and Brown (1998), who reported that complications, morbidity, and mortality are higher after 10 years of dialysis, we assume a maximum of five years on a waiting list for transplantation.
 After this time we assume that no transplantation is available and the ESRD-APKD subjects will continue on dialysis.
-Apart from this assumption, we do not attempt to estimate the rate of transition from dialysis to transplantation from data, as the results would be very localised in space and time, but we use four possible scenarios as follows:
+Apart from this assumption, we do not attempt to estimate the rate of transition from dialysis to transplantation from data, as the results would be very localized in space and time, but we use four possible scenarios as follows:

-- (a) Only dialysis is available, and the intensity to transplantation is zero.
-This sets one boundary for the sensitivity analysis. - (b) There is a low intensity to transplantation, and about 22% of ESRD-APKD patients on dialysis will receive a transplant within five years (an intensity of 0.05 per year).
-This is consistent with the UK Transplant 2002 report for the whole cadaveric kidney programme, and it represents the situation where the number of transplants depends entirely on the number of cadaveric donors given that there is no encouragement for living donor transplantation. - (c) There is a moderate intensity to transplantation, and about 53% of ESRD-APKD patients on dialysis will receive a transplant within five years (an intensity of 0.15 per year).
-This represents the fact that ESRD-APKD patients are more likely to be wait-listed and more likely to receive a kidney transplant. - (d) All patients receive preemptive transplantation, and pass straight from 'Healthy' to 'Transplant' states.
-Although very unlikely, this sets the other boundary for the sensitivity analysis.
+- a.
+Only dialysis is available, and the intensity to transplantation is zero.
+This sets one boundary for the sensitivity analysis. - b.
+There is a low intensity to transplantation, and about 22% of ESRD-APKD patients on dialysis will receive a transplant within five years (an intensity of 0.05 per year).
+This is consistent with the U.K. Transplant 2002 report for the whole cadaveric kidney program, and it represents the situation where the number of transplants depends entirely on the number of cadaveric donors given that there is no encouragement for living donor transplantation. - c.
+There is a moderate intensity to transplantation, and about 53% of ESRD-APKD patients on dialysis will receive a transplant within five years (an intensity of 0.15 per year).
+This represents the fact that ESRD-APKD patients are more likely to be wait-listed and more likely to receive a kidney transplant.